encode/apistar/README.md

 app = App(routes=routes, settings=settings)
 ```

-Returning a string response from a view will default to using the `text/html`
+Returning a string response from a view will default to using the `text/json`
 content type.
+This means you will need to override this so that your HTML views
+use the `text/html` content type in their responses.
+There are a couple of ways you
+can do this, including:

+1. by annotating your handler function so that it uses the `HTMLRenderer` (as shown above)
-You can override this by returning a `Response`, including an
+2. by returning a `Response`, including an explicit `Content-Type` header (see [Renderers](#renderers) section for an example)
-explicit `Content-Type` header.

 ## Static Files